Solar-Terrestrial Observer for the Response of the Magnetosphere

 The Solar-Terrestrial Observer for the Response of the Magnetosphere (STORM) was one of five mission proposals selected to proceed to Phase A concept studies as part of the 2019 NASA Heliophysics Medium Class Explorer Announcement of Opportunity.
 STORM will provide the first-ever global view of the Sun-Earth system.
 STORM takes simultaneous observations of the solar wind and the response of Earth’s magnetosphere, including the magnetopause, auroral oval, and ring current dynamics, using global multi-spectral and neutral atom imaging to quantify the global circulation of the energy that powers space weather.

 STORM comprehensively fills gaps in our current understanding of the solar wind-magnetosphere interaction by addressing the following science objectives: (A) energy transfer at the dayside magnetopause, (B) energy circulation and transfer through the magnetotail, (C) energy sources and sinks for the ring current, and (D) energy feedback from the inner magnetosphere.
-STORM is led by Principal Investigator Dr. David Sibeck and Deputy Principal Investigator Dr. Michael Collier at NASA’s Goddard Space Flight Center.
+STORM was led by Principal Investigator Dr. David Sibeck and Deputy Principal Investigator the late Dr. Michael Collier at NASA’s Goddard Space Flight Center.